 Patrol Officers respond to the vast majority of calls for service we receive.
 There are times staffing shortage can be expected due to vacation, sick leave, injury, and training.
-Although available when needed, the Detectives, Chief, Assistant Chief and the School Resource Officer (during school months) do not typically respond to calls for service on a routine basis.
+Although available when needed, the Detective, Chief, Assistant Chief and the School Resource Officer (during school months) do not typically respond to calls for service on a routine basis.
 In reality, the number of calls per patrol officer is actually much greater than shown.

 In the 1980's, based on full staffing of 10 sworn officers as of 1989, officers averaged 317 calls per year.
 Despite adding 2 sworn positions in the 1990's, this average rose when the number of calls escalated rapidly during this time period.
 A new position was added in the fall of 2001 when the City entered into an agreement with the school district and a private citizen to fund a School Resource Officer position.
+The SRO position is now jointly funded by the City and the School District.
 Although the SRO is assigned to the schools during the school year, the position is available for patrol during the summer months to assist with the added workload.
 Despite this added position, the workload continued to grow.

 The average number of calls per officer from 2000-2009 reflect a 70% increase from the 1980's and a 20% increase from the 1990's.
 A 14th sworn position was added in 2009, which attributed to a decline in the average numbers of calls per officer in subsequent years.
-The 2017 calls for service per officer is considerably higher than the 1980's and prior, higher than the 1990's, and has surpassed the number of calls per officer as in the 2000's.
+The 2018 calls for service per officer is considerably higher than the 1980's and prior, higher than the 1990's, and has surpassed the number of calls per officer as in the 2000's.
 Over the past seral years, the workload of officers continues to grow reaching record numbers every year.